Twins vs. Blue Jays Player Props Betting Odds

-Oddsmakers have set player props for Bo Bichette, Byron Buxton and others when the Toronto Blue Jays visit the Minnesota Twins at Target Field on Friday at 8:10 PM ET.
+Byron Buxton and Bo Bichette are two of the players with prop bets available when the Minnesota Twins and the Toronto Blue Jays play at Target Field on Saturday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!